 It takes a lot of work and dedication to work through the kung fu belt system.
 Like other forms of martial arts, kung fu is heavily based on traditions and philosophies that have been passed down through generations.
 To become a black belt and kung fu master, you must understand the history and forms associated with the art as you make the more aggressive moves.

+The kung fu belt system is different from that of other martial arts like Jiu Jitsu or Muay Thai.
 Earning a kung fu belt shows a commitment to century’s old training and can also be a great way to stay in shape or protect yourself.
 The skills you need to attain your belts will teach you self-discipline, improved form and posture, and fundamentals of proper self-defense.